cyneuro/cyneuro-resources/_sources/training/software_workflows.md

    4. (Optional) The program predicts some target variable using the data and displays prediction results.

-You can use [this notebook](https://github.com/cyneuro/neuro_communication/blob/main/eeg_emotion_classification.ipynb) for reference, but you are not required to implement the prediction model.
+You can use [this notebook](https://github.com/cyneuro/neuro_communication/blob/main/eeg_emotion_classification.ipynb), which explores the Computer Games dataset from above, for reference, but you are not required to implement the prediction model.

+**Note:** public EEG datasets can lack descriptions and can be tricky to process – you might need to mine the dataset's description to understand which column corresponds to which electrode, etc. However, if you find that a dataset misses crucial information, it might be wiser to switch to a different dataset early.

 **Mini-project 3: Classification of accelerometer data using the micro:bit**